vscode-doc-jp/Docs/userguide/editingevolved.md

 > **Tip:** To loop through errors or warnings in the current file, you can press `kb(editor.action.marker.next)` or `kb(editor.action.marker.prev)` which will show an inline zone detailing the problem and possible code actions (if available):

 ![Errors and Warnings Inline](images/editingevolved/errorsinline.png)

+## Code Action

+Warnings and Errors can provide Code Actions (also known as Quick Fixes) to help fix issues.
+These will be displayed in the editor in the left margin as a lightbulb.
+Clicking on the lightbulb will either display the Code Action options or perform the action.

 ## Next Steps